8 Must have Mechanical Engineering competition books( RRB SSE, JE, SSC JE, PSU)

 First, general knowledge, you will have to learn out LUCENT GK and LUCENT GS.

-There would be good number of questions from general science background.
-Like questions from biology, physics, chemistry of class 6 to 10.
+There would be a good number of questions from the general science background.
+Like questions from biology, Physics, Chemistry of class 6 to 10.

 In GK, it is from history, civics, polity, and geography.
 So, cover LUCENT.

-Also, there are questions from basic computer knowledge.
+Also, there are questions of basic computer knowledge.
 Not a big deal for b.tech guys and gals.

 Anyways, refer LUCENT computer section, revise things like generations of computer, PRAM, PROM and all these things.